The Nodle Economy

 - Secure a reserve for the DAO: more about that below.

-At first, the Nodle team controlled this treasury.
-It is now controlled through the Nodle governance council of token holders.
-In the future, it will be transitioned under the control of a Nodle DAO responsible for driving future evolutions of the network.
+At first, the Nodle team controls this treasury.
+In the future, parts of it will be transitioned under the control of a Nodle DAO responsible for driving future evolutions of the network.

 Market capitalization and token supply